 We offer a range of products and services to our client countries:

-i) Upstream Technical Advisory Services: In collaboration with the PPP cross-cutting solution area and other sector-specific general practices, we provide technical advisory services on the following areas: PPP regulatory and institutional frameworks to ensure project bankability, effective risk-allocation policies, early bankability review and prioritization of project pipeline, and government transaction advisory.
+Upstream Technical Advice: We provide technical advisory services on public-private partnership (PPP) regulatory and institutional frameworks to ensure project bankability, effective risk-allocation policies, early bankability review and prioritization of project pipeline, and government transaction advisory.

-a.
-Capital markets solutions: Capital markets framework for long-term finance, financial innovations and regulations to mobilize institutional investors (including credit enhancement and other risk-sharing instruments) both through debt and equity markets;
+- Capital markets solutions: Capital markets framework for long-term finance, financial innovations and regulations to mobilize institutional investors (including credit enhancement and other risk-sharing instruments) both through debt and equity markets

-b.
-Banking solutions: Banking sector policies and prudential regulations, role of development banks in crowding in the private sector, risk management & hedging instruments, and use of Islamic finance;
+- Banking solutions: Banking sector policies and prudential regulations, risk management and hedging instruments, and the use of Islamic finance

-c.
-Guarantee programs/facilities: Capacity development of national development banks for catalytic role and/or supporting design and implementation of standalone facilities;
+- Guarantee programs/facilities: Capacity development of national development banks for catalytic role and/or support to the design and implementation of standalone facilities

-d.
-Tailored financing solutions for LICs: Optimization of blended financing and credit enhancements to crowd in private investments;
+- Tailored financing solutions: Optimization of blended financing and credit enhancements to crowd-in private investments

-e.
-WBG loans and guarantees: Supporting interventions that leverage commercial investors: credit enhancements for obligators, offtakers and issuers; risk-sharing, refinancing, pooled financing vehicles, investment funds, green finance schemes, and so on.
+- WBG loans and guarantees: Interventions that leverage commercial investors: credit enhancements for obligators, off-takers, and issuers; risk-sharing; refinancing; pooled financing vehicles; investment funds; green finance schemes; and more.

-iii) Country Diagnostics and Other Building Blocks of Infrastructure Finance: We work on country diagnostics (including through the FSAPs), elaboration of strategic roadmaps and action plan, and development of Monitoring & Evaluation (M&E) frameworks, among others.
+Country Diagnostics and Other Building Blocks of Infrastructure Finance: Comprehensive country diagnostics help elaborate action plans and the development of monitoring and evaluation frameworks, among others.